Kicheche Bush Camp is a stylish camp with strong guiding and photography credentials.

 Malarial protection recommended: Yes

-Medical care: The nearest clinic to Kicheche Bush Camp is at a lodge which is 45 minutes away by road.
+Medical care: The nearest clinic to Kicheche Bush Camp is at at Mara Intrepids lodge which is 45 minutes away by road.
 There are also some local health centres in Talek, which is about a 35-minute drive.
-Kicheche Bush Camp has links to the flying-doctor service in case of emergency.
+Kicheche Bush Camp has links to the flying-doctor service in case of emergency and private charter planes can land at the nearby Olare Orok airstrip.
 When we visited recently, the guides and managers were all first-aid trained and told us that they had annual refresher courses.
 The vehicles all had first-aid bags, whilst in camp the first-aid box was slightly more substantial and contained basic medicines.

 Dangerous animals: High Risk